lakkatv/lakka-website/content/articles/2017/03/27/lakka-20-rc4-is-out.md

 ## Installing or upgrading

-You can find OS images at this address: [http://le.builds.lakka.tv/](http://le.builds.lakka.tv/).
+You can find the latest OS images here: [http://le.builds.lakka.tv/](http://le.builds.lakka.tv/).

 Users of Lakka 2.0 RC1, RC2 or RC3 can upgrade directly from the graphical interface.

-Users of the stable release of December 2016 have to reinstall from scratch.
+Users of the stable release of December 2016 will have to reinstall from scratch.
 Advanced users can also attempt a manual upgrade by placing the TAR in the Update folder.

-Please remember that even if we're close to the stable release; these builds are still a Release Candidate designed to testers.
+Please remember that even though we are close to a stable release, these builds are still a Release Candidate designed for testers.

 Thank you all for using Lakka!